Best Watches Deals on the Web!

 As for Fitbit devices, they work with both operating systems just as well.
-However, Androids do get an extra advantage of quick replies to text messages.
+However for texting smartwatches, Androids do get an extra advantage of quick replies to text messages.

 Finally, with Google Wear OS devices, including Huawei, LG, Fossil, and others, you get compatibility with both iOS and Android devices.
 However, they do have limitations with iPhones.
 You can easily make sure how compatible the two devices are by going to the official website.

 Display: LCD, AMOLED, or OLED?

 Both LCD and AMOLED displays are colorful, but the latter allows you to view the watch’s content like the apps and photos in more vivid colors.
 However, this means that you’ll be getting a shorter battery life.

 You can opt for the more expensive OLED displays that give you a colorful screen with a super slim design.
 Apple Watches are famous for those, and of course, their low-profile.

 Control: Touchscreen or Hard Buttons?